Batesville High School (Arkansas)

 Batesville High School is a public secondary school in Batesville, Arkansas, in Independence County.
 The school mascot is the Pioneer, and the school colors are orange and black.
 Batesville High has been awarded National Blue Ribbon School status.
 It is a part of the Batesville School District.

+The district (of which, this is the sole comprhensive high school) includes Batesville, Cushman, Moorefield, Sulphur Rock, and a part of Southside.
+It also includes the census-designated places of Bethesda and Desha.

 History

 The original facility created as Batesville High School has ties to the city's School Addition Historic District, which is listed on the National Register of Historic Places.

 In 2021 the current campus had over 1,400 solar panels as part of the district's solar panel initiative.